 CityLab at Bridgewater State University welcomes groups of students and their teachers to visit its state-of-the-art laboratory on the BSU campus for biotechnology enrichment programs during the school year.
 The goal of BSU CityLab faculty and staff is to provide a biotechnology learning experience that supplements and complements classroom curriculum.

-If you would like to schedule a visit to the BSU CityLab, please check our calendar for availability and then contact the CASE Office at email@example.com to set up the visit.
+If you would like to schedule a visit to the BSU CityLab, please check our calendar for availability and then contact the CityLab Office at firstname.lastname@example.org to set up the visit.

 Please note, the calendar is not compatible with Internet Explorer.
 Please use Google Chrome or Safari.